admataz/ontheweb/specs/readme.md

 - Remove an existing ItemCollection
 - Load the WebItems in an existing ItemCollection
 - Edit the contents of an existing ItemCollection
+- Preview an ItemCollection
+- Set publication status of an ItemCollection

 ## System
 - Authenticate against a 3rd party provider